 The undertakings to which this Class EA applies have been grouped within four problem situations.
 These problem situations are: riverine flooding, riverine and valley slope erosion, shoreline flooding, and shoreline erosion.
-Several types of solutions to these problems are non structural in nature and/or do not require capital works.
+Several types of solutions to these problem situations are non-structural in nature and/or do not require capital works.
 Such solutions are not subject to this Class EA.
-Table 2.0 provides a summary of the types of solutions to these problem situations which are the subject of this Class EA.
-These solutions are structural in nature and/or require capital works.
-Table 2.0 is not exhaustive as it cannot anticipate new, innovative approaches of addressing these four problem situations.
+Table 1.0 provides examples of the types of solutions to these problem situations that are undertakings subject to this Class EA because they are structural in nature and/or require capital works.
+Table 1.0 is not exhaustive as it cannot anticipate new, innovative approaches of addressing these four problem situations.
 A more detailed description of each of the four problem situations and the alternative methods of addressing them can be found in Part II of this Class EA.